Redefinition: Autism, Asperger’s, and the DSM-5

 How DSM-5 solves DSM-IV problems

 First of all, it is important to note that changes to the DSM are being made in a very careful way.
-Experts working on the DSM-5 Task Force are assigned to Work Groups according to their areas of knowledge.6 The Neurodevelopmental Disorders Work Group, which is drafting the new criteria for autism, reminds us that their recommendations “reflect the work of dozens of the nation’s top scientific and research minds and are supported by more than a decade of intensive study and analysis.”
+Experts working on the DSM-5 Task Force were assigned to Work Groups according to their areas of knowledge.6 The Neurodevelopmental Disorders Work Group, which is drafting the new criteria for autism, reminds us that their recommendations “reflect the work of dozens of the nation’s top scientific and research minds and are supported by more than a decade of intensive study and analysis.”
 7

 Families participating in the Simons Simplex Collection (SSC) and the Interactive Autism Network (IAN) projects have been part of this.
 The information they have generously shared has been used in studies providing information vital to the Work Group.*

-The proposed changes will address a number of problems with the way autism and related conditions are defined in the DSM-IV.
+The changes will address a number of problems with the way autism and related conditions are defined in the DSM-IV.

-The biggest change is that existing diagnoses on the spectrum – Autistic Disorder, Asperger’s Disorder, Pervasive Developmental Disorder–Not Otherwise Specified (PDD-NOS) and Childhood Disintegrative Disorder (CDD) – will be merged into one: Autism Spectrum Disorder (ASD).8 There are some important reasons for this.
+The biggest change is that existing diagnoses on the spectrum – Autistic Disorder, Asperger’s Disorder, Pervasive Developmental Disorder–Not Otherwise Specified (PDD-NOS) and Childhood Disintegrative Disorder (CDD) – are merged into one: Autism Spectrum Disorder (ASD).8 There are some important reasons for this.
 It turns out that clinicians using the DSM-IV have been very good at identifying that a person belongs on the autism spectrum in general, but not very consistent when choosing a specific diagnosis such as Asperger’s syndrome or PDD-NOS.
 What this means out in the world is that a person might be given a diagnosis of autism by one person, a diagnosis of Asperger’s by the next, and a diagnosis of PDD-NOS by a third.

-A recent study across twelve renowned university autism clinics provided convincing evidence of this problem.9 Each clinic was working on the Simons Simplex Collection autism genetics project, and using the same tests and standardized measures to gather information about children with ASD.
+A study across twelve renowned university autism clinics provided convincing evidence of this problem.9 Each clinic was working on the Simons Simplex Collection autism genetics project, and using the same tests and standardized measures to gather information about children with ASD.
 In fact, the project’s success depended on all of the sites doing their work using the same approach, so all the data could be brought together in a meaningful, usable way at the end.
 However, sites were permitted to make their best diagnosis based on clinical experience and judgment.
 This was because researchers wanted to test what would happen.
 Would these expert sites all have the same way of telling autism, Asperger’s, and PDD-NOS apart?

 The results were striking.
 There were few differences in results of standardized autism assessments and measures between sites.
 But when it came to deciding who had autism, Asperger’s, or PDD-NOS, the sites were not consistent at all.
 They were not random, because each site seemed to have its own formula for distinguishing the different ASDs, but that formula was not the same across sites.
 They weighed different factors, such as a child’s age or IQ, in different ways and came up with different answers.